adamsoliev/bearblog/database_storage/blogpost.md

 - **Read amplification**: bytes read from storage per byte of requested data.
 - **Space amplification**: bytes stored in storage per byte of user data.

-No design optimizes all three simultaneously.
+No design optimizes all three.
 B+trees are read-optimized at the cost of higher write amplification.
 LSM-trees are write-optimized at the cost of higher read and space amplification.
-This trifecta explains why different workloads demand different engines.
+Understanding this trifecta requires understanding the underlying storage hardware (next section), then examining how OLTP and OLAP engines navigate these trade-offs.

-## <a id="storage-hardware-101" href="#table-of-contents">Storage Hardware 101</a>
+## <a id="storage-hardware" href="#table-of-contents">Storage Hardware</a>

 The above trade-offs are heavily influenced by the the underlying storage hardware and its so-called memory hierarchy.